About Elkhart Art League

 In 1925, the Artists’ Traveling Association was formed to facilitate the travel of artists on painting tours and to art shows and lectures.
 In 1929 a constitution was written, a more formal organization set up, and the name changed to Elkhart Art League.
 The contingencies of war-time affected participation in the League during World War II and later.

-In 1966, the League raised funds to remodel the former dressing room building of High Dive Park at 511-C Baldwin St. The building was leased the building through the Elkhart Parks and Recreation Department for use as our headquarters and class rooms until 2015.
+In 1966, the League raised funds to remodel the former dressing room building of High Dive Park.
+The building was leased the building through the Elkhart Parks and Recreation Department for use as our headquarters and class rooms until 2015.

 Karin Frey, President